rundeck/docs/docs/learning/solutions/automated-diagnostics/linux-diagnostics-example.md

 ### Instance Attributes for Automation Actions Node Filter
-If the Node names in Runbook Automation do not directly match the instance-identifier on the PagerDuty incident, you can modify the Node Filter syntax within the Automation Action to associate with the correct Nodes.
+If the Node names in Runbook Automation do not directly match the instance-identifier on the PagerDuty incident, you can modify the Node Filter syntax within the Automation Action to associate it with the correct Nodes.

 For example, in Runbook Automation, EC2's might be discovered by their display-name:<br><br>
 ![EC2 Nodes](@assets/img/solutions-auto-diag-ec2-nodes.png)<br><br>